pijamarda/Porra_Django/README.md

 We also need Git installed:
 *apt-get install git*

-We need the following APT packages:
+We need the following APT packages for the pip installation:
 *sudo apt-get install postgresql-server-dev-9.5*
 *sudo apt-get install python3-dev*
 And the following PIP package: